Learn how to use over-ripe produce to save money.

 Here are some ideas for specific foods:

-Berries-Freeze to use in smoothies or make a quick jam.
-Check out this easy way to freeze whole berries.
+Berries- Freeze to use in smoothies or make a quick jam.
+Check out how to freeze blueberries.

 *Note: Most vegetables will need to be blanched (briefly immersed in boiling water, then plunged into ice water to halt the cooking process) or they become mushy.
 Chopped onions and green peppers are usually fine without blanching if you’re using them in a dish that will be cooked.